 A-3979: The Dignity for Incarcerated Primary Caregiver Parents Act

 Bill Status: Introduced May 17, 2018.
-Check the latest status here
+Currently waiting to be heard in the House Appropriations Committee.
+Check the latest status here.

 Bill Author: Assemblywoman Yvonne Lopez